masud-src/OncoFEM/README.md

 - Version 1.0: <font color="green"> LINK </font>

-## Installation
+## Installation and Machine Requirements

 This installation was tested on a virtual box created with a linux mint 21.2 cinnamon, 64 bit system and 8 GB RAM on a local machine (intel cpu i7-9700k with 3.6 GHz, 128 GB RAM).
 The tumor segmentation have been tested on a different machine with a gpu (Nvidia a40, 48 GB VRAM, 32 core AMD epyc type 7452) and the one_file_tumor_segmentation.py.
+To ensure, the system is ready, it is first updated, upgraded and basic packages are installed via apt.
 ````bash
 sudo apt update
 sudo apt upgrade
 sudo apt install build-essential python3-pytest gmsh libz-dev git-lfs cmake libeigen3-dev libgmp-dev libmpfr-dev libboost-dev python3-pip git vim geany
 ````
-- First step for installation is setting up anaconda, which needs to be downloaded and installed.
+- Anaconda needs to be installed.
 Go to https://anaconda.org/ and follow the installation instructions.

-- For the installation of CaPTk, download the installer file(https://github.com/CBICA/CaPTk).
-Copy this to your desired directory and run the following commands.
+- Download the installer file of CaPTk(https://github.com/CBICA/CaPTk) and run the following commands:
 ````bash
 chmod +x CaPTk_*_Installer.bin
 ./CaPTk_*_Installer.bin